 Whisky distilleries have been a familiar part of the Scottish landscape for over two centuries.
 Over one hundred active malt whisky distilleries are currently dotted across Scotland – and this number is only set to swell.

-In 2017 alone, we’re expecting at least a further seven malt whisky distilleries will open.
+In 2017 alone, we’re expecting at least a further eight malt whisky distilleries will open.
 Find out more about them here:

 1. Torabhaig Distillery, Isle of Skye